vegaprotocol/vega/visor/visor-config.md

 <dd>

-Binary name definition can be used in case the asset is a zip file and the binary is included inside of it.
+Binary name definition can be used if the asset is a zip file and the binary is included inside of it.

 </dd>